Tivat & Porto Montenegro

 Behind Porto Montenegro unfolds a large forest-like town park.
-While the park provides a nice alternative to seaside views, that’s pretty much all it has to offer.
+While the park provides a nice alternative to seaside views and sunshine, that’s pretty much all it has to offer.

 Pržno Beach - Plavi Horizonti

-This beach has fine sand and relatively shallow water.
-As the picture was taken in the beginning of June in 2019, the beach was under renovation.
-The restaurant was being painted, and even the deck chairs were still in store.
+This beach has fine sand and shallow water.
+As the picture was taken in the beginning of June in 2019, the beach was under renovation, and even the deck chairs were still in store.
 Typically in midsummer, however, it’ll be anything but deserted, as the beach is very popular among the locals.

 The easiest way to get to Plavi Horizonti is by taxi.
 There’s also the van-sized Blue Line bus operating between the beach and the center a few times a day, but considering the size of the vehicle, you shouldn’t rely solely on the bus.